Sukumar-G/Sukumar-G/README.md

 - 👋 Hi, I’m @Sukumar-G
-- 👀 I’m interested in Web Development and Application Development
+- 👀 I’m interested in Data Analytics, Visualization and Engineering.
-- 🌱 I’m currently learning B.E ECE
-- 💞️ I’m looking to collaborate on creating an App
+- 🌱 I did my Bachelors in the field of Electronics and Communication Engineering.
+- 🤝 Looking to connect with people having the passion for Data.
+- I'm working as Programmer Analyst Trainee specialised in Tools like Informatica Powercenter and IICS
 - 📫 How to reach me garlapatisukumar@gmail.com

 <!---